-Ulster's main focus should be on URC - O'Sullivan
+Ulster crisis mode can be fixed - O'Sullivan

 |Coverage: Live coverage on BBC Sounds and BBC Radio Ulster; Match report on BBC Sport website

-Ulster's current slump in form is "redeemable" and their performance in the URC is set to define their season, says ex-Ireland coach Eddie O'Sullivan.
+Ulster's current slump in form, which has seen them lose five of their past six matches, is "getting to crisis mode but it can be fixed" says former Ireland coach Eddie O'Sullivan.

-The Irish province go into Saturday's Champions Cup game at La Rochelle on the back of five defeats from six games, the most recent coming in last weekend's 31-29 loss to Benetton.
+The Irish province go into Saturday's Champions Cup game at La Rochelle on the back of last weekend's 31-29 United Rugby Championship defeat by Benetton.

-"It's getting to crisis mode but it can be fixed," said O'Sullivan.
+O'Sullivan believes the URC should now take priority for Dan McFarland's men.

 "I think the URC defines their season this year, that should be their focus."

-"They could still qualify in Europe [for the last-16 knockout phase] if they can maybe pick up a bonus point next week away in La Rochelle and then beat Sale at home the following week.
+He added: "They could still qualify in Europe [for the last-16 knockout phase] if they can maybe pick up a bonus point next week away in La Rochelle and then beat Sale at home the following week.

 "But they're right in there in the URC, they're fourth in the table, they have 38 points, they've won seven and lost four, they're in a great position," O'Sullivan told BBC Radio Ulster's Sportsound Extra Time programme.